Álvaro Bautista

-After the 2019 World Superbike season with the factory Ducati team, for 2020 and 2021 he was contracted to ride the Honda Fireblade in World Superbikes, with the team being run under full HRC control.
+After the 2019 World Superbike season with the factory Ducati team, for 2020 and 2021, Bautista was contracted to ride the Honda Fireblade in World Superbikes, with the team being run under full HRC control.

 Career

 Early career

 Born in Talavera de la Reina, Castile-La Mancha, Bautista rode a motorcycle for the first time at three years of age.
 His father owned a motorcycle repair shop and built his first bike from scratch; Bautista competed in his first race five years later.
 In only his second season he finished runner-up in the Madrid Minimoto Championship and then went on to win the championship three years in a row.
-In 1997 he simultaneously raced in the 50cc Aprilia Cup where he claimed his first podium, finishing the season in 6th place.
+In 1997, he simultaneously raced in the 50cc Aprilia Cup where he claimed his first podium, finishing the season in sixth place.

 Another year in the 50cc Aprilia Cup saw Bautista taking two more podiums and ending the season in third place when Alberto Puig chose him from over 4000 applicants for the now famous Movistar Activa Joven Cup in 1999.
-He finished his first year in 5th place, ahead of Dani Pedrosa, earning him a second year in the Cup and a place as a back-up rider for the 125cc Spanish Championship.
+He finished his first year in fifth place, ahead of Dani Pedrosa, earning him a second year in the Cup and a place as a back-up rider for the 125cc Spanish Championship.

 However, injury the following year set Bautista back and despite taking one podium in the Movistar Cup, he only finished the season in ninth place.
-In 2001 he entered the 125cc Spanish Championship with Team Belart which folded halfway through the season due to financial reasons.
-But he was spotted by Manuel Morente who signed him up for the remaining races of the season and offered him a new team with iconic Atlético Madrid sponsoring for the following year.
+In 2001, he entered the 125cc Spanish Championship with Team Belart which folded halfway through the season due to financial reasons.
+However, he was spotted by Manuel Morente who signed him up for the remaining races of the season and offered him a new team with iconic Atlético Madrid sponsoring for the following year.

 In 2002, finally having official material at his disposal, Bautista fought with Hector Barbera for the 125cc Spanish Championship until the last race of the season at Valencia.
 He set pole-position, but only finished fifth after a crash, securing him the runner-up spot overall.
-The same year Bautista made his international debut in the 2002 Grand Prix motorcycle racing season with the same team, running as a wildcard entry at Jerez, Catalunya and Valencia.
+The same year, Bautista made his international debut in the 2002 Grand Prix motorcycle racing season with the same team, running as a wildcard entry at Jerez, Catalunya and Valencia.
 He also competed in the 125cc European Championship where he scored a podium in Assen and a fourth place in Hungary.

 125cc World Championship

 2003

 Bautista's connection with football was deepened in 2003 when former footballer Clarence Seedorf signed him up for the newly found Seedorf Racing Team, to compete his first full season in the 125cc World Championship.
 He finished his debut year in 20th place overall with 31 points, his best finishes being a fourth place at Phillip Island and a sixth place at Valencia.
-The same year he was also crowned the 125cc Spanish Champion with two races to go and after an extremely dominant season, never being off the podium and scoring five consecutive pole-to-victory finishes.
+The same year, he was also crowned the 125cc Spanish Champion with two races to go and after an extremely dominant season, never being off the podium and scoring five consecutive pole-to-victory finishes.